-You can edit any of the coefficients and use "Store and recompute data" to recalculate the dataset.
-Use "Revert calibration" to recover to the original coefficients is you have not already selected "Store and recompute data".
-To recover the original calibration coefficients edit one of the values and click in another cell the "Use deployment calibrations" check box becomes active and unchecked, check the checkbox to restore the coefficients used by the logger and then press "Store and recompute data" to save the coefficients.
+You can edit any of the coefficients and use Store and recompute data to recalculate the dataset.
+Use Revert calibration to recover to the original coefficients if you have not already selected Store and recompute data.
+To recover the original calibration coefficients edit one of the values and click in another cell.
+The Use deployment calibrations check box then becomes active and unchecked.
+Check this checkbox to restore the coefficients used by the logger and then press Store and recompute data to save the coefficients.

-12.4.3 Parameters tab
+13.4.3 Parameters tab